seinecle/blog/_posts/2025-12-23-ai-productivity-race.md

 ([source](https://www.reddit.com/r/singularity/comments/1ks0jrb/the_cycle_never_ends/). other versions of this meme do include Anthropic's Claude, if you wonder)

-Since LLMs are more clever, cheaper by the day and available on tap, we would be swimming in virtually infinite intelligence to assist in any of our projects.
-Productivity for AI assisted tasks would be increasing steadily, driven by this endless cycle.
-We benefit from a race to the bottom of [costs](https://epoch.ai/data-insights/llm-inference-price-trends) and [hallucination rates](https://github.com/vectara/hallucination-leaderboard), with constantly new heights for [task completion duration](https://metr.org/blog/2025-03-19-measuring-ai-ability-to-complete-long-tasks/) and [overall performance](https://www.linkedin.com/posts/emollick_no-signs-of-an-end-to-rapid-gains-in-ai-ability-activity-7407157959958351873-9Y1h).
+As LLMs become more capable, cheaper, and available on tap, we theoretically should be swimming in infinite intelligence.
+However, the gains from a race to the bottom in [costs](https://epoch.ai/data-insights/llm-inference-price-trends) and [hallucination rates](https://github.com/vectara/hallucination-leaderboard), with constantly new heights for [task completion duration](https://metr.org/blog/2025-03-19-measuring-ai-ability-to-complete-long-tasks/) and [overall performance](https://www.linkedin.com/posts/emollick_no-signs-of-an-end-to-rapid-gains-in-ai-ability-activity-7407157959958351873-9Y1h), are often lost in translation.

-In practice though, tooling comes in the way.

-## The essential layer of tooling: the case of coding
+## The tooling paradox
 Making use of generative AI in a coding task is actually not straightforward.
 Here are some essential milestones in the short history of tools that have been evolved to ease this process.

 | # | Name | Owning company | First public release | Interface type | Key features (1 line) | Cost model |